grapple-solutions/grapple-cli/crossplane-function/README.md

        ```

 6. **Repeat Testing:**
-   - You can repeat steps 5-8 to test different use cases as needed.
+   - You can repeat step 5 to test different use cases as needed.

-## Conclusion

-By following these steps, you can effectively test the Crossplane function with different use cases.